brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 For servers, you need to replace the "java" command in your server start sh/bat file with the full path to graalvm java, in quotes.

+If you don't feel comfortable making an Oracle account, grab the latest GraalVM CE release and use the flags from above ^.
+But Oracle does not check the information you put into the registration page, and GraalVM CE lacks most of the EE optimizations.

 Large Pages
 ------